FINA World Junior Swimming Championships

 Rio de Janeiro (BRA) in 2006, Monterrey (MEX) in 2008, Lima (PER) in 2011 and Dubai (UAE) in 2013 hosted successful editions of the event.

-In 2015, the international rendezvous will take place in Asia for the first time with Singapore (SIN) as host of the FINA World Junior Swimming Championships (dates to be announced).
+In 2015, the international rendezvous will take place in Asia for the first time with Singapore (SIN) as host of the FINA World Junior Swimming Championships, from August 25-30.
 Age groups will be:

 GIRLS: 14 – 17 years on 31 December 2015 (born 2001, 2000, 1999 and 1998)